Reggie Jackson: Legacy

 Jackson played 21 seasons and reached the postseason in 11 of them, winning six pennants and five World Series.
 Moreover, he suffered only two losing seasons in his career, illustrating his penchant for making teams better.
 His accomplishments include winning both the regular-season and World Series MVP awards in 1973, hitting 563 career home runs (sixth all-time at the time of his retirement), maintaining a .490 career slugging percentage, being named to 14 All-Star teams, and the dubious distinction of being the all-time leader in strikeouts with 2,597 (he finished with 13 more career strikeouts than hits) and second on the all-time list for most Golden sombreros (at least four strikeouts in a game) with 23 – he led this statistic until 2014, when he was surpassed by Ryan Howard.
 Jackson was the first major leaguer to hit 100 home runs for three different clubs, having hit over 100 for the Athletics, Yankees, and Angels.
 He is the only player in the 500 home run club that never had consecutive 30 home run seasons in a career.

 With the Yankees, Jackson was the center of attention when it came to the media.
 Tommy John thought this was ultimately helpful to the team.
 "He was a two-way buffer between the team and Steinbrenner, and between us and the press.
 That allowed other guys to go about their business in relative peace."

 Post-playing career

-Following his playing career, Jackson spent much of his time with New York Yankees organization as a special advisor.
+Following his playing career, Jackson spent much of his time with the New York Yankees organization as a special advisor.

 Jackson then joined the Houston Astros on May 12, 2021, as a special advisor to owner Jim Crane, with a focus on community support.
 He assists The Astros Foundation and The Astros Golf Foundation, Crane Capital, and numerous community initiatives affiliated with Crane's enterprises "to invest in diversity and inclusion with STEM programming and skills development."
 He also serves as an ambassador for Crane in select baseball-related matters.

 With Houston having defeated the Philadelphia Phillies in six games to win the World Series in 2022, it was the first championship season for Jackson as a member of the Astros organization.
+On November 10, 2024, Jackson stepped down from his role to spend more time with his family in California.